dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 In this section, we use the `Iris <https://archive.ics.uci.edu/ml/datasets/iris>`_ dataset as an example to showcase how we use Spark to transform a raw dataset and make it fit the data interface of XGBoost.

-The iris dataset is shipped in CSV format.
+The Iris dataset is shipped in CSV format.
 Each instance contains 4 features, "sepal length", "sepal width", "petal length" and "petal width".
 In addition, it contains the "class" column, which is essentially the label with three possible values: "Iris Setosa", "Iris Versicolour" and "Iris Virginica".